The Disparity Study is completed! BBC Research and Consulting has provided the full draft results of the study which are provided below.

 - DRAFT Chapter 4 Collection and Analysis of Contract Data

 The Disparity Study Results were provided at two one-hour sessions to the public on November 28 - two sessions.
 Here is the presentation provided at those sessions.

 The survey is now closed.
 See a summary of comments here.
+Thanks for participating!